Azure/Azure-Sentinel/Solutions/Training/Azure-Sentinel-Training-Lab/Modules/Module-2-Data-Connectors.md

 ![ticontent3](../Images/ticontent3.png)

-5. On the Connector page, select an option for which indicators to import, or leave the default "All available" selected, and click **Connect**.
+5. On the Connector page, from the *Import indicators* list, select an option for which indicators to import, or leave the default "All available" selected, and click **Connect**.

 ![ticontent4](../Images/ticontent4.png)